 Duration, the most commonly used measure of bond risk, quantifies the effect of changes in interest rates on the price of a bond or bond portfolio.
 The longer the duration, the more sensitive the bond or portfolio would be to changes in interest rates.
 The majority of \$25 and \$1000 par preferred securities are "callable" meaning that the issuer may retire the securities at specific prices and dates prior to maturity.
 Interest/dividend payments on certain preferred issues may be deferred by the issuer for periods of up to 5 to 10 years, depending on the particular issue.
 The investor would still have income tax liability even though payments would not have been received.
-Price guoted is per \$25 or \$1,000 share, unless otherwise specified.
+Price quoted is per \$25 or \$1,000 share, unless otherwise specified.
 Current yield is calculated by multiplying the coupon by par value divided by the market price.
 The initial interest rate on a floating-rate security may be lower than that of a fixed-rate security of the same maturity because investors expect to receive additional income due to future increases in the floating security's underlying reference rate.
 The reference rate could be an index or an interest rate.
 However, there can be no assurance that the reference rate will increase.
 Some floating-rate securities may be subject to call risk.
 The market value of convertible bonds and the underlying common stock(s) will fluctuate and after purchase may be worth more or less than original cost.
 If sold prior to maturity, investors may receive more or less than their original purchase price or maturity value, depending on market conditions.
 Callable bonds may be redeemed by the issuer prior to maturity.
-Additional call features may exist that could affect yield.
-Some \$25 or \$1000 par preferred securities are QDI (Qualified Dividend Income) eligible.
-Information on QDI eligibility is obtained from third party sources.
-The dividend income on QDI eligible preferreds gualifies for a reduced tax rate.
-Many traditional 'dividend paying' perpetual preferred securities (traditional preferreds with no maturity date) are QDI eligible.
-In order to qualify for the preferential tax treatment all qualifying preferred securities must be held by investors for a minimum period - 91 days during a 180 day window period, beginning 90 days before the ex-dividend date.
+Additional call features may exceive more or less than their original purchase price or maturity value, depending on market conditions.
+Callable bonds may be redeemed by the issuer prior to maturity.
+Additional call features may exceive more or less than their original purchase price or maturity value, depending on market conditions.
+Callable bonds may be redeemed by the issuer prior to m